Which concerts in the new season suit you best?

 Gideon Poppe

-Tenor Gideon Poppe was a member of the ensemble at the Badisches Staatstheater Karlsruhe, the Staatstheater Kassel, and for over ten years at the Deutsche Oper Berlin.
-In 2022, he made his debut at the Edinburgh Festival under the baton of Sir Donald Runnicles as Jaquino in "Fidelio".
-In 2024, he appeared for the first time at the Bayerische Staatsoper in Weinberg's "Die Passagierin", He has also performed in London, Muscat, and Vienna.
-Since fall 2022, he has been a professor of voice at the Hochschule für Musik und Tanz in Cologne.
+Tenor Gideon Poppe was a member of the ensemble at the Badisches Staatstheater Karlsruhe, the Staatstheater Kassel and, until 2024, at the Deutsche Oper Berlin for over ten years.
+In 2024, he made his debut at the Bavarian State Opera in Weinberg's "Die Passagierin".
+At the Bayreuth Festival in 2025, he made his festival debut as Augustin Moser in "Die Meistersinger".
+He has also performed in London, Muscat and Vienna.
+Since autumn 2022, he has been a professor at the Cologne University of Music and Dance.

 read biography